JanHerca/urantiapedia/input/markdown/en/Innerface/Vol6/Innerface_vol6_1.md

 Knowing God as Father, enthroning God in our hearts, experiencing the good, realizing the unity of truth, beauty and goodness, all form part of a valid worship experience.
 Worship is self-forgetting—superthinking.
 Jesus' whole life was a worship experience.
-The simplest form of worship is a sincere: "Thank you, God, for just being you."  [not from Urantia Book]
+The simplest form of worship is a sincere: “Thank you, God, for just being you.”  [not from Urantia Book]

 So worship isn't just singing praises to God.
 We actually worship God whenever we think about him with sincere gratitude, admiration, or awe in our hearts and a desire, even if unconscious, to be like God.

 At the other end of the scale from where we are, there is Paradise worship.

-"All the arts of all the beings of the entire universe which are capable of intensifying and exalting the abilities of self-expression and the conveyance of appreciation, are employed to their highest capacity in the worship of the Paradise Deities.
+“All the arts of all the beings of the entire universe which are capable of intensifying and exalting the abilities of self-expression and the conveyance of appreciation, are employed to their highest capacity in the worship of the Paradise Deities.
 Worship is the highest joy of Paradise existence; it is the refreshing play of Paradise.
 What play does for your jaded minds on earth, worship will do for your perfected souls on Paradise.
-The mode of worship on Paradise is utterly beyond mortal comprehension, but the spirit of it you can begin to appreciate even down here on Urantia, for the spirits of the Gods even now indwell you, hover over you, and inspire you to true worship."
+The mode of worship on Paradise is utterly beyond mortal comprehension, but the spirit of it you can begin to appreciate even down here on Urantia, for the spirits of the Gods even now indwell you, hover over you, and inspire you to true worship.”
 (304)

-During preparation of this talk a couple of thoughts came to mind that are "shareable."
+During preparation of this talk a couple of thoughts came to mind that are “shareable.”
 We've been informed that worship is an innate component of Cosmic Mind that fosters the personal realization of divine fellowship.
 And discussing personality, the book has:

-"Personality cannot survive well in isolation.
+“Personality cannot survive well in isolation.
 Man is innately a social creature; he is dominated by the craving for belongingness.
-It is literally true, 'No man lives unto himself.'"
+It is literally true, 'No man lives unto himself.'”
 (1227)

 Particularly in early adulthood, many of us develop an overwhelming yearning to find the perfect partner to share our lives in happiness and bliss, and we load onto this imaginary partner a set of impossible-to-be-achieved attributes of our own making.
 On reading about our craving for belongingness in the book, and having also read about the congenital urge we have from Cosmic Mind for divine fellowship, it struck me that our youthful desires to find the perfect partner is possibly an instinctive but misplaced yearning stemming from the combination of our desire for belongingness and our innate, constitutive urge to find God—in other words, even though we didn't know it, God was the real goal of our youthful yearning—which often long persists into adult life.